 In 2019, we are building a team of dedicated volunteers who will be able to hit the ground running in the 2020 election cycle.
 We welcome all League members to come learn about our activities and find a volunteer opportunity that fits their interest.

 There are so many Voter Services opportunities that we have created a new and innovative Voter Services organizational structure, including an executive committee (consisting of Jeannie and Kathy and one rep from each of the other teams) and five teams.
 Each team will function as a semi-autonomous entity with a clear mission and authority to act in support of that mission.

 Contact Jeannie or Kathy if you’re interested in being involved in one of these teams and its mission:

-Executive Committee: Oversee All Voter Services (VS) Activities; Report to LWVPA Board.
+Executive Committee: Oversee all Voter Services (VS) activities and report to LWVPA Board.

 Youth Vote Team

 Mission: To register, educate, and motivate 100% of eligible Palo Alto teens to become lifelong voters.
 VR, VE and GOTV (voter registration, voter education and Get Out the Vote) for youth.
 Continue to build on classroom VR.
 Further develop high school VE and GOTV program.
 Possible new projects: Parent/Teen Voter Ed workshops; VE in advance of 2020 elections; local colleges; East Palo Alto (EPA) Schools.

 Voter Services Diversity, Equity & Inclusion (DEI) Team